Resident Evil: The Umbrella Chronicles: Plot

 The Umbrella Chronicles encompasses several scenarios, which are based on various plot elements from the Resident Evil series.
 The game's first three scenarios, "Train Derailment", "The Mansion Incident", and "Raccoon's Destruction", are set within Raccoon City, or its surrounding area, in 1998.
 The final scenario, which is based on new material, is set in Russia, taking place in 2003.
-The game features nine playable characters from previous Resident Evil games, including Rebecca Chambers, Billy Coen, Chris Redfield, Jill Valentine, Carlos Oliveira, Albert Wesker, Ada Wong, Richard Aiken, and Hunk.
+The game features nine playable characters from previous Resident Evil games: Rebecca Chambers, Billy Coen, Chris Redfield, Jill Valentine, Carlos Oliveira, Albert Wesker, Ada Wong, Richard Aiken, and Hunk.

-The game's first scenario, based on the events of Resident Evil Zero, follows STARS operative Rebecca Chambers, and former Marine Billy Coen as they venture through a train that eventually takes them to a derelict training facility.
-Once within the facility, they discover they are being stalked by James Marcus, co-founder of the Umbrella Corporation and creator of the T-virus, who has managed to resurrect himself with the aid of leech test-subjects.
-After a confrontation, Marcus mutates into a monstrosity, but is subdued by the duo.
+The game's first scenario, based on the events of Resident Evil Zero, follows STARS operative Rebecca Chambers and former Marine Billy Coen as they venture through a train that eventually takes them to a derelict training facility.
+Within the facility, they discover they are being stalked by James Marcus, co-founder of the Umbrella Corporation and creator of the T-virus, who was resurrected by leech test-subjects.
+Marcus mutates into a monstrosity, but is subdued by the duo.
 Chambers and Coen escape as the facility self-destructs.
-Another sub-chapter within the scenario traces Wesker's actions, now posing as the leader of STARS' Alpha team, as he attempts to escape the training facility.
+A sub-chapter within the scenario traces Wesker's actions, now posing as the leader of STARS' Alpha team, as he attempts to escape the training facility.
 This chapter also introduces Sergei Vladimir and one of his bodyguard Tyrants, codenamed "IVAN".